lr-m/lr-m.github.io/static/media/ai-2023-10-31-using_llms_for_reverse_engineering_ghidrollama.a135c717c885390794a0.md

 > *The code then checks if the return value (v0) is zero and jumps to address 0x8016eed4 if it is not.
 If v0 is zero, the code continues executing past this point.*

-From the output, it seems to have taken its understanding of the individual instructions, infered the full purpose of the block of instructions, and provided a clear explanation.
+From the output, it seems to have taken its understanding of the individual instructions, inferred the full purpose of the block of instructions, and provided a clear explanation.

 # Conclusion

-To be honest, I was very surprised at how effective the worst codellama model was at understanding the code.
-I was under the impression it would be fine-tuned to be amazing at code generation, not code unstanding.
-However, I learned that codellama has a feature called *infilling* turned on, which means it can complete code/fill in gaps in code.
+To be honest, I was very surprised at how effective the worst *codellama* model was at understanding the code.
+I was under the impression it would be fine-tuned to be amazing at code generation, not code understanding.
+However, I learned that *codellama* has a feature called *infilling* turned on, which means it can complete code/fill in gaps in code.
 Obviously some understanding of existing code is required to perform this effectively, which I believe is making it unintentionally quite good at reverse engineering!

 I have been using this script in my day-to-day Ghidra-ing and honestly I've found it quite useful for offloading tedious tasks, or saving me a Google search.
 You can also bind it to the 'Q' key for very easy access.
 [Give it a try](https://github.com/luke-r-m/GhidrOllama), and let me know what you think!